Making Sense Of Test Scores in the Trump Era - Without The Politics

 Great to be here.
 Thank you.

-Well, let me j p in with you, Linda.
-Just a basic question, and we could spend the whole half hour talking about this.
-But are tests important?
+Let me jump in with you, Linda, with a basic question—one we could spend the entire half hour discussing.
+Are tests important?
 Do we need them?

 Some tests are important and useful.
-I think we need to be clear that we're testing what we should be testing in ways that are appropriate and useful.
-Um and when that is the case, those data can help us know where we are and what what is important for kids to be focusing on.
-Uh not all tests that we use, however, are actually useful.
-And so that's a whole nother part of the conversation.
+We need to be clear that we’re testing what we should be testing, in ways that are appropriate and useful.
+When that’s the case, the data can help us to understand where we are and what is important for kids to be focusing on.
+Not all tests that we use, however, are actually useful, and that’s a whole other conversation.

 Louis Freedberg: 3:36

-Yeah, I think for the public, a good thing to keep and a good analogy to make is testing when you go to the doctor's office.
-They almost always do a blood pressure test or other tests to see how you're doing.
-The test doesn't treat you, the test just gives you a gauge.
-This is where this person is.
-And similarly, in school, we need to know okay, is this where's this child in terms of reading and math?
-How do they compare to other kids at the same age?
-But by itself, the test does not address whatever that child's needs are.
-So is it yes, necessary?
-Yes, but it is only part of what we need to do to ensure kids are getting the education they need.
+For the public, a helpful analogy is testing when you go to the doctor’s office.
+They almost always do a blood pressure test or other tests to see how you’re doing.
+The test doesn’t treat you; it just gives you a gauge of where you are.
+Similarly, in school, we need to know where a child is in terms of reading and math and how they compare to other kids at the same age.
+But by itself, the test does not address that child’s needs.
+So is testing necessary?
+Yes.
+But it is only one part of what we need to do to ensure kids are getting the education they need.

 Louis Freedberg: 4:25